henriqueblobato/SpaceXapi/README.md

 Importantly, when the timestamp is informed, the order of response will always be in the lagitude and longitude of the closest ships to the location in kilometers, using the Haversine calculation.

 ### "/launch/"
-POST GET PUT PATH of Launches, based on their IDs
+POST GET PUT PATCH of Launches, based on their IDs

 ### "/objecttype/"
-POST GET PUT PATH for the aircraft object type.
+POST GET PUT PACTH for the aircraft object type.
 I thought there would be more :)

 ## Online deployed server
 ```